October Newsletter: What’s Blooming?

 Winter Cassia is another favorite for the fall season with blooms from October through Christmas.
 Bright, golden yellow flowers in masses on a plant that grows very fast into a 6’-10’ bush.
 Cassia Bicapsularis is also a host for the yellow Sulfur butterfly so you’ll have lots of those fluttering around the plant as well.
 The flowers even look like a butterfly!

 Our favorite native grass, the Muhly, is in bloom now with its cloudy, pink plumes.
 A pretty, fine grass when not in bloom and a few always set off the landscape with its different texture and shape.
 Muhly withstands the cold weather better than the Fountain grasses.
-Not a fussy plant about all the Muhly Grass needs is full sun and water to get it established, Knock Out Roses LOVE the cooler weather and really shine fall through late spring.
+Not a fussy plant about all the Muhly Grass needs is full sun and water to get it established.

 Camellia’s are in full bud now and will begin blooming late October – December.
 Sasanqua’s will bloom first with the Japonica’s blooming Dec – Feb.
 Some varieties can grow into 8’-10’ shrubs so make sure you have the space for them.
 Cold hardy, evergreen and a show stopper when in bloom.
-We have many varieties of both Sasanqua and Japonica in stock in the Garden Center now.
+Watch for Camellias coming soon to the Garden Center.

 Daylily can be divided and replanted now.
 If you have Christmas Cactus or Poinsettia and want to ensure blooms for the holiday season now is the time to place them where they receive no light at night from street lamps, porch lights.
 Likewise, poinsettia should not be getting nighttime light either in order to set the red bracts for Christmas!
 Container grown tender foliage and house plants will need to be moved indoors when temps drop below 40 F.